 Update February 19, 2019: ARM will consider proposals to fly guest instruments on tethered balloon systems at Oliktok Point, Alaska, or the Southern Great Plains (SGP) atmospheric observatory.
 Flights will take place in late summer (August) at Oliktok, or summer or fall at the SGP.
 Submit by March 15 to be considered.

 Update February 9, 2019: An early online release of the DOE-sponsored ARM Mobile Facility Workshop Report is available now for those interested.
+(This report was published in April 2019 and is now available online here.)

 The U.S. Department of Energy (DOE) is now accepting preliminary proposals from scientists worldwide to use components of the Atmospheric Radiation Measurement (ARM) user facility for field campaigns.